cgwyx/lotus-docker-compose/README.md

 ## Background

-There is no docker and docker-compose supports in official project yet, so I forked a [repo](https://github.com/ldoublewood/lotus.git) for lotus with docker suppport etc. And meanwhile added this repo for docker-compose
+There is no docker and docker-compose supports in official project yet, so I forked a [repo](https://github.com/ldoublewood/lotus.git) for lotus with docker suppport etc. And meanwhile I added this repo for docker-compose

 ## Usage